Buccal Fat Removal

 The surgery is typically performed in the office under a local anesthetic with some light sedation and is very well tolerated by patients.
 A small incision is made in the mouth on the inside of each cheek to access the deep buccal fat pads.
 Dr. Rodwell prefers not to be overly aggressive with trying to remove too much fat as this could potentially lead to problems many years down the road as the face continues to lose volume with aging.
 A careful analysis before the procedure is the most important part of making sure your long-term results look great.

 Buccal fat removal is an outpatient procedure usually performed in the office, but some patients may choose to have the procedure in the operating room.
 Dissolvable stitches inside the mouth do not need to be removed.
 Dr. Rodwell will provide you with full post-op instructions.
 Most people choose to take a few days off from work or school but can very quickly return to normal activity.

 Bruising is typically minimal, but most patients should expect some mild swelling.
 A light pressure bandage is used to apply gentle pressure to the cheeks during the ﬁrst 1-2 days to minimize swelling.
 Cold compresses can also be helpful.
 Pain is usually not a problem, but you can use pain medication if needed for any mild discomfort.
-Mild swelling can take a few weeks to fully settle, and then you will see the ﬁnal result of your buccal fat removal surgery.
+Mild swelling can take a few weeks to fully settle, and then you will see the ﬁnal result of your buccal fat reduction surgery.